 In league division 1 & 2 fielding restrictions will apply whereby at the moment of delivery a minimum of four fieldsmen (plus the bowler and wicket-keeper) must be within an area bounded by two semi circles centred on each middle stump (each with a radius of 30yards) and joined by a parallel line on each side of the pitch.
 In the event of an infringement, the square leg umpire shall call "No Ball".

 The fielding circle should be marked by painted white "dots" at 5 (five) yard intervals, by a white plastic or rubber (but not metal) disc measuring seven (7") inches in diameter.

-The result of the match shall be notified to the League Secretary, Pembroke County Cricket Club, by the team playing at home in the match.
+The result of the match shall be notified to the League Secretary, of the Pembroke County Cricket League, by the team playing at home in the match.
 Such notification shall be in the form indicated below.

 a) A telephone call before 9.00pm on the evening of the match which will also include details of the best batting and bowling performances, and